kosday/Linkar-Demo-Mobile-App-WITHOUT-Services/README.md

 # Linkar Demo Mobile App WITHOUT Services

+We advise you to use the Linkar Framework for .NET, CORE, JAVA and C.

 Calls are made using a DIRECT CONNECTION to the Linkar Server.
 The mobile device will connect directly with Linkar Server.
 No need to use a Web Service.

 LinkarViewFiles (Shared Project)